ciellie/eNews/README.md

 - view newsletters
 - subscribe to Publishers
 - subscribe to Journalists
-- view approved articles from their subscriptions
+- view approved articles from those subscriptions
-- use the subscribed-articles API endpoint
+- use the subscribed-content REST API endpoint

 Readers do not subscribe directly to newsletters.

-When logged in, a Reader sees approved articles only from subscribed Publishers or Journalists.
+A logged-in Reader sees approved articles from subscribed Publishers and Journalists.

 ---

-# 15. Public Visitors
+# 12. Public Visitors

 A visitor who is not logged in can: